KSPN (AM): ABC/Disney ownership

 In 1994, the Autry family sold KMPC to ABC, which already owned the successful talk station KABC.
 The price tag for KMPC was $17.5 million.
 On May 2 of that year, KMPC began a general talk format to complement KABC.
 Hosts such as Tom Leykis, Stephanie Miller, Peter Tilden, and Joe Crummey headlined this new format.

-On February 24, 1997, ABC Radio changed KMPC's call letters to KTZN, and flipped to a women's talk format.
+On February 24, 1997, ABC Radio changed KMPC's call sign to KTZN, and flipped to a women's talk format.
 The station hired multiple new hosts, including humor writer and David Letterman Show co-creator Merrill Markoe, psychologist Dr. Toni Grant and comedienne (and former KMPC host) Stephanie Miller.
 Under this format, the station failed to make the top 30 in Los Angeles Arbitron ratings.
 The women's talk format lasted less than six months.

-On August 26, 1997, Radio Disney was launched on the station with the KDIS call letters, becoming the network's fifth affiliate; the station carried the Disney children's radio service until 2003.
+On August 26, 1997, at 7 pm, Radio Disney was launched on the station, becoming the network's fifth affiliate; On December 10, 1997, the station changed its call sign to KDIS.
+The station carried the Disney children's/teen pop service until 2003.

 KSPN moves to 710

-As an ESPN Radio outlet, KSPN began on the former KRLA (1110 AM, now KRDC) in December 2000, after ABC purchased that station from Infinity Broadcasting.
+As an ESPN Radio outlet, KSPN began on the former KRLA (1110 AM, now KWVE) in December 2000, after ABC purchased that station from Infinity Broadcasting.
 On January 1, 2003, ABC swapped its Radio Disney and ESPN Radio stations in Los Angeles, with 1110 taking Radio Disney and the KDIS call sign, while 710 became L.A.'s ESPN Radio outlet.
 KSPN was led by the sports talk team of Joe McDonnell and Doug Krikorian.

-The KMPC call letters were disused until One-on-One Sports requested them for 1540 AM in 2000.
-(The KMPC on 1540 kHz also had an all-sports format, using programming from the co-owned Sporting News Radio Network.
-On May 1, 2007, that station switched to Korean language programming.)

 With ESPN affiliate XEPE in Tijuana-San Diego switching from sports to another format in April 2019, KSPN served as the de facto ESPN outlet for San Diego County until XEPRS-AM added ESPN Radio programming in January 2022.
-ESPN Radio programming would return to the 1110 AM frequency in April 2021, when the Radio Disney service shut down; KRDC switched to a KSPN simulcast (with breaks when two live sporting events occurred at the same time) pending a station sale.
+ESPN Radio programming would return to the 1110 AM frequency in April 2021, when the Radio Disney service shut down; the station, then carrying the KRDC call letters, switched to a KSPN simulcast (with breaks when two live sporting events occurred at the same time) pending a station sale which would close in 2023, transforming the 1110 AM frequency into a Christian radio format.

 In December 2021, Andrew Marchand of the New York Post reported that Good Karma Brands planned to acquire KSPN.
 The deal was filed with the FCC on December 20, and did not include KSPN's current transmitter site.
+The deal purchase was consummated on March 1, 2022.